lewkoo/Votee/Documentation/Installation.md

 ## Prerequisite packages

 In your terminal, navigate to the Votee code folder and run the following commands.
+*On Windows, make sure you use Git Bash to run these commands.*

     npm install -g gulp bower
     npm install